NetSocialOSS/Harbinger/README.md

 <h2 align='center'>
   <img src="https://cdn.topiclist.xyz/images/webp/socialflux.webp" height='100px' width='100px'/>
   <br>

-# API
+# Harbinger

+Harbinger is the main API for NetSocial Backend.
 All the NetSocial Backend APIs are now rewritten from NodeJS to Go.

 ## Requirements
 Make sure your Go ver is above 18.4